Packsaddle Grove

 Packsaddle Grove is a medium-sized sequoia grove on Giant Sequoia National Monument located in the South Creek of the Kern River watershed.
 It is a fairly wet grove as it straddles Packsaddle Creek and its tributaries.

-This compact grove offers a rare look at a truly old growth forest where California condors have lived, and may once again do.
+This compact grove is a rare example of an old growth forest where California condors have lived.

-The main access to this grove is via dirt roads and cross-country hiking.
-The terrain is steep, so it's a difficult hike.
-You can only visit this grove in the summer when the roads are open.
+The main access to this grove is via dirt roads and steep cross-country hiking.
+The grove can only be visited in the summer when the roads are open.
 The main option for seeing the grove itself is to hike cross-country through it.

 This grove was heavily impacted by the Windy Fire in 2021, with over a third of the grove burning at high severity.